 Bridget, the Alpha BitchEssex Girl, is described as wearing ‘enough lip gloss for at least three girls’, and her room is overwhelmingly pink.
 Her Girl Posse seems to share her sense of æsthetics, but not her villainy.

 Human Sacrifice: The Dark Ones plan on doing this to Hallwad and Aucasis.
 Apparently it’s a very serious issue, as they needed Hallwad specifically, but they send the vicious Ephalius wolves after them anyway after their Great Escape.

-I Choose to Stay: Cleareye Fullmoonnight, formerly a Ciaró princess, chose to stay at the Refugee Camp incognito instead of coming home, finally leaving only after four years, when rumours of her disappearance from Ciaró begin to surface.
+I Choose to Stay: Cleareye Fullmoonnight, formerly a Ciaró princess, chose to stay at the Refugee Camp incognito instead of coming home, finally leaving only after four years, when rumours of her disappearance from Ciaró began to surface.

 Professor Cole, by Lu, once in the classroom and once at the end of his fight with Hat Lad.
 Apparently, it’s non-fatal.

 One of the two men who tries to kill Lu, again by Lu, who stabs him to death in the heart.